KittyGiraudel/SJSJ/_glossary/BRUNCH.md

 ---
 title: Brunch
-description: a tool focusing on the production of deployment-ready files from development files
+excerpt: a tool focusing on the production of deployment-ready files from development files
 ---

 # Brunch